-Social engineering is an attack vector that exploits human psychology and susceptibility to manipulation victims into divulging confidential information and sensitive data or performing an action that breaks usual security standards.
+Social engineering is an attack vector that exploits human psychology and susceptibility to manipulate victims into divulging confidential information and sensitive data or performing an action that breaks usual security standards.

 In general, social engineering success relies on a lack of cyber security awareness training and a lack of employee education.
 Employees are the first line of defense and are frequently the weakest link in an otherwise secure defense in depth strategy.